Jeremiah33-3/C-and-Computer-Organisation/C-Language.md

 - **[Keywords](https://devdocs.io/c-c-keywords/)**
 > predefined, reserved words (unable to redefine)

-niche keywords
+"niche" keywords
 - auto: default storage class variable (automatic storage duration); declared inside function/block; has garbage values assigned to them (local var)
 - enum: user-defined data type holding a list of user-defined integer constants, with value as its index starting from 0 by default
+- extern: declare a variable/function that has external linkage outside of the file declaration (getting the definition from another file)
+- [static](https://stackoverflow.com/questions/572547/what-does-static-mean-in-c): create static var that is used within the scope of the translation unit
+  - preserve states and allow encapsulation
+  - static var keeps its value between invocations if it's inside a functin
+  - A static global variable or a function is "seen" only in the file it's declared in
+- register: var stored in the CPU register instead of memory (for frquently used var and needs faster access)
+- struct: used to declare a structure, a collection of variables; user-defined data type
+- union: used to declare a union, a collection of var declared under the same memory location; user-defined datatype ([diff between union and struct](https://stackoverflow.com/questions/346536/difference-between-a-structure-and-a-union)

 - **identifiers**
 > the namespace, var/const names